 What is a Stock Split?

-According to the Big 4 audit firm PricewaterhouseCoopers, a stock split is the issuance of common shares to existing shareholders for the purpose of reducing the market price per share.
-Lowering price per share increases their marketability to a wider population of investors without diluting the ownership interests of the existing common shareholders.
+According to the Big 4 audit firm PricewaterhouseCoopers, a stock split is the issuance of common shares to existing shareholders to reduce the market price per share.
+Lowering the price per share increases their marketability to a wider population of investors without diluting the ownership interests of the existing common shareholders.

 A stock split can be better understood by way of an illustration.
 Consider the following situation:

-Impact: This means that for each existing share, 2 additional shares need to be issued, i.e. the number of existing shares is multiplied by 3.
+Impact: This means that 2 additional shares need to be issued for each existing share, i.e. the number of existing shares is multiplied by 3.
 The par value of the new shares will be one-third of the original share’s par value.

 Recording the change in the Balance Sheet:

 Before the stock split: